mutse/qt5-book-code/README.md

 ### Ask

-If you have any questions or suggestions, please send them to me.
-And my email is <yyhoo2.young@gmail.com>
+If you have any questions or suggestions, please send to <yyhoo2.young@gmail.com>